FelixOnline/v2/content/articles/2015-11-27-union-spends-five-grand-on-a-desk.md

 subtitle: >
   In a controversial redevelopment of the union offices, thousands of pounds were spent on stickers, a light-up reception desk and a glass wall
 date: "2015-11-27 11:52:12 +0000"

 # Attributes from Felix Online V1
 id: "5773"
 old_path: /news/5773/union-spends-five-grand-on-a-desk
 aliases:
  - /news/5773/union-spends-five-grand-on-a-desk
+imported: true
+comments:
+ - Jetfuel cant melt steel beams thoJoe Cooper the CEO has got the trustee board to increase his wages to over 80k while other staff were made redundant to cut costs Long term staff were let go and replaced with inexperienced  new people in the name of cutting staff wages This is just a small example of the control exerted by the top bosses at the union while they hide behind student trustees The truth is our sabbs do nothing but seal and stamp on what they want to do This is why a lot of major changes take over summer before the new sabbs completely know whats happening There is a real focus on increasing revenue to make all this seem worthwhile which is why FIveSixEight makes over 250k a year in profit  This is the money that the union says they invest in clubs but club money is provided in grant by the college The total pot for money for clubs were increased for the first time last year but saw a cut for the previous five years There was a time the total pot was over 400k I like the wall

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ygr12

+# Homepage control params
 headline: true
 featured: true